Bob Levy (comedian): The Bob Levy Show (2015–present)

+The Uncle Rico Show (2022–2024)

+Levy co-hosts The Uncle Rico Show, a comical podcast focusing on the hilarious antics of alky-dabbler Stuttering John Melendez, a former minor staff member and call-screener of the Howard Stern Show.
+Levy hosts this daily long form podcast with three other comedians, Shuli Egar, Mike Morse and Anthony "C.Piggy" Zenhouser.
+The show also features guest appearances by other comedians who are part of the DabbleVerse.
+Anthony Cumia, Chrissie Mayer and "Lady" Karl Heberger of WATP.
+The Uncle Rico Show is broadcast live on The Shuli Network and is streamed real-time to YouTube, Patreon and Free-Speech video hosting platforms Rumble and X/Twitter.
+In 2024, Levy left the Uncle Rico program.

 Other ventures

 Until 2008, Levy was a writer and regular on Kidd Chris's morning radio show on WYSP in Philadelphia.
 Levy also opened a weekend comedy club in Levittown, Pennsylvania and three other comedy clubs in Easton, Florida.

 Levy is the former host of Rising with "The Reverend" Bob Levy with co-hosts Will Bozarth and John Kensil, on WNJC-AM in Philadelphia.